ThKrypt/QualCoder/Home.md

 You will need to download and install Python 3.
 Then install PyQt5, lxml and Pillow modules.
 A Python 3 release can be obtained here: https://www.python.org/downloads/windows/.
 Finally, you need to have the VLC media player installed.
 Please ensure that the Python and VLC downloads are in the same architecture – that is – 32 bit or 64 bit for both.
 Otherwise QualCoder will not work.You can get this from the Windows Store or from their website: https://www.videolan.org/vlc/download-windows.html
 Once a Python 3 release is installed you should be able to install the modules using the following commands in the Windows Command prompt (The prompt is under Windows System):

-`python -m pip install pyqt5 lxml Pillow ebooklib ply chardet click pikepdf pdfminer.six`
+`python -m pip install pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six`

 To run QualCoder - double click on the qualcoder.py file which is located inside the qualcoder directory.
 You can make a shortcut to this file on the Desktop.